 - Serve this cheesy taco pasta mac plain.
 Or top with diced tomatoes, onions, sour cream, and avocados--anything you like on your tacos!

 Recipe Tips and Modifications

 - Use the right Pan.
 Be sure to use a large enough skillet that can brown the meat and fit the pasta and liquid.
 I find a nice deep dutch or large stock pan best for this pasta recipe.

 - Looking to cut your grocery bill?
-Use ½ pound ground meat instead of a full pound.
+Use ½ pound of ground meat instead of a full pound.
 This dish will still be hearty, but you can cut back on the cost.

 - Use Leftovers.
-If you happen to have leftover taco meat, use in place of the browned meat and omit the taco seasoning from this recipe.
+If you happen to have leftover taco meat, use it in place of the browned meat and omit the taco seasoning from this recipe.
 You will save time making this recipe AND reinvent your leftovers into something delicious.

 - Additional Add-Ins.
 Feel free to add frozen corn to the pasta while cooking, or stir in a 16-ounce can of drained beans when adding the cheese and sour cream.

 Need more inspiration for planning meals that your family will love?
 Sign up for my FREE Meal Plans and each week you will get a meal plan with a shopping list.

 If you enjoyed this Taco Pasta, I would love for you to leave a comment and a review below.